 It is the time of the Nation.
 It is time to be strong by making Mexico strong.
 It is time to reaffirm the values that unite us.
-It is the time of change with a sure course to guarantee peace and tranquillity to our children.
+It is a time of change with a sure course to guarantee peace and tranquillity for our children.

 The only continuity that I propose is that of change; that of the change that conserves the valuable.
 We want a change with responsibility in which no area of national life is forgotten; we want a democratic change for a better economy, for greater social development.
 And today there are the conditions to achieve it; society demands it.